Stratos Dionysiou: Political views

 Although Dionysiou described himself as a "New Democrat", he believed that everybody was "The same shit", believing that all parties lead to same negative results.
 He disliked ELAS, due to them letting a Security Battalions commander named Papoulias escape after he bribed them.
 He was critical of America's influence in Greece, stating, "I believe Greece is being ordered by the big bosses, the Americans, they have separated us for years and we are like plots of land of America.
 We will do whatever America wants".

 Death

-Dionysiou died in Athens on May 11, 1990, as a result of abdominal aortic aneurysm at the age of 54.
+Dionysiou died of abdominal aortic aneurysm, in Athens, on 11 May 1990, at age 54.

 His funeral took place in the First Cemetery of Athens.
 His funeral was attended by hundreds of people as well as other singers and actors.
 A few hours before his last breath, he was singing in "Stratos", while earlier, that same afternoon, he recorded nine songs for the record "Poios allos" (Who Else) which was released a month after his death, making a sales records.
 According to Takis Mousafiris, the last song he recorded that day was "Don't leave me alone".